boardfish/dissertation/contents/4-implementation.md

 trust that running the tests locally qualified instead and merge.
-In the event of a CI failure in an industry scenario, this would be discussed in the development department---generally, CI serves as a strict gatekeep to `master`, so in the majority of cases, development departments would resolve not to merge to `master` until their CI server functioned again.
+In the event of a CI failure in an industry scenario, this would be discussed in the development department---generally, CI serves as a strict gatekeep to `master`, so development departments may resolve not to merge to `master` until their CI server functioned again.
 Due to time constraints, I was not quite so strict around it.
 This came at a cost.

 As I fully expected, this created a difficulty.
 With `master` having been changed without being monitored by regular CI runs, new issues had reached the